I want to travel between Spain and Portugal, what are the best places to go to on a budget and the best way to travel

 Or if you are under 25 you can get a 3 country select pass with 6 travel days for US$315

-Hope this all gives you some ideas on what you can do ;) over 9 years ago
+Hope this all gives you some ideas on what you can do ;) about 11 years ago

 Accommodation in native teacher's house in Seville: a place in nature, with swimming pool and sport area.